kildom/actions-playground/README.md

    You can select which OS you want to start.
 For Windows, you can select default shell that will be available over HTTP and SSH.

-1. Runner will be ready to connect after approx. 2 min, when the `Your work starts here` step is running.
+1. Runner will be ready to connect after approx. 3 min, when the `Your work starts here` step is running.

-1. Connect to your runner over HTTP, SSH or RDP.
+1. Connect to your runner over HTTP, SSH, RDP or VNC.
    * Address: configured previously in the repository's `IP` variable/secret,
-   * User name:`runner` on Ubuntu and macOS, `runneradmin` on Windows,
+   * User name:`runner` on Ubuntu and macOS, `runneradmin` on Windows (user name is not needed for VNC legacy mode),
    * Password: configured previously in the repository's `PASSWORD` secret.

    For example, to connect: